misterfish/stick/README.md

 	// --- 'divide 3 into 6'
 	3 | divideInto (6)                    // 2

+	// --- 'subtract 3 from 4'
+	3 | subtractFrom (4)                  // 1

+	// --- 'subtract 4 from 3'
+	3 | subtract (4)                      // -1

+	// --- '3 minus 4'
+	3 | minus (4)                         // -1

 #### ٭ side effects & chaining, mutable vs immutable ٭

 	import {
 	  map, side1, appendM, append, prependM, prepend,
 	} from 'stick-js'

-	// --- chaining with the . will often not do what you want.
+Chaining with the `.` will often not do what you want.

 	; [2, 3, 4]
 	  .push (5)
 	  .unshift (1) // error, return value of previous line was 5

-	// --- this will:
+But this will:

 	const push    = 'push'    | side1
 	const unshift = 'unshift' | side1

+The 1 in side1 refers to the arity of the function, i.e., the exact number of arguments it expects.
+When working with functions in this way it's important to specify this.

+`.push` and `.unshift`, both methods of `Array.prototype`, expect exactly one argument, hence `side1` in both caes.

 	; [2, 3, 4]
 	| push (5)